-Figure \ref{fig:eta ctrl traj} plots the closed-loop trajectories of an agent in the presence of an obstacle in its path toward its goal under learned policies with $\pi_\mathrm{nom}$ and $\pi_\mathrm{QP}$ in the control loss.
-When $\pi_\mathrm{nom}$ is used, for small values of $\eta_\mathrm{ctrl}$, the learned controller over-prioritizes safety leading to conservative behavior as illustrated in the top left plot of Figure \ref{fig:eta ctrl traj}.
-On the other hand, for large values of $\eta_\mathrm{ctrl}$, the learned policy over-prioritizes goal reaching, leading to unsafe behaviors (as in the top right plot).
-Using an optimal value of $\eta_\mathrm{ctrl}$, it is possible to get a desirable behavior as in the top middle plot.
-In contrast, when $\pi_\mathrm{QP}$ is used in the control loss, the goal-reaching and the safety losses do not compete with each other and it is possible to get a desirable behavior without extensive hyper-parameter tuning as can be seen in the bottom plots in Figure \ref{fig:eta ctrl traj}.
-Note that when $\pi_\mathrm{nom}$ is used, even with the optimal value of $\eta_\mathrm{ctrl}$, the learned input (shown with black arrows) does not align with the nominal input (shown with orange arrows).
-As a result, the total loss may not converge to zero in such formulations unless the nominal policy is also safe.
+\Cref{fig:eta ctrl traj} plots the trajectories of an agent in the presence of an obstacle under learned policies with $\pi_\mathrm{nom}$ and $\pi_\mathrm{QP}$ in the $\mathcal L_\mathrm{ctrl}$.
+When $\pi_\mathrm{nom}$ is used, for small values of $\eta_\mathrm{ctrl}$, the learned controller over-prioritizes safety leading to conservative behavior (the top left plot).
+For large $\eta_\mathrm{ctrl}$, the learned policy over-prioritizes goal reaching, leading to unsafe behaviors (the top right plot).
+Using an optimal $\eta_\mathrm{ctrl}$, it is possible to get a desirable behavior as in the top middle plot.
+In contrast, when $\pi_\mathrm{QP}$ is used in the control loss, the goal-reaching and the safety losses do not compete with each other and it is possible to get a desirable behavior without extensive hyper-parameter tuning as can be seen in the bottom plots in \Cref{fig:eta ctrl traj}.
+Note that when $\pi_\mathrm{nom}$ is used, even with the optimal value of $\eta_\mathrm{ctrl}$, the learned input (shown with black arrows) does not align with the nominal input (shown with orange arrows), meaning that the total loss may not converge to zero in such formulations unless the nominal policy is also safe.
 On the other hand, when $\pi_\mathrm{QP}$ is used, the two control inputs have much more similar values, which allows for the total loss to converge to $0$.